ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-08-22-worship-books.md

 - _Doxology and Theology: How the Gospel Forms the Worship Leader_, Matt Boswell.
 B&H Books, 2013.
 - _Does God Care How We Worship?_, J. Ligon Duncan.
 P&R Publishing, 2020. &#9963;
 - _Give Praise to God: A Vision for Reforming Worship_, Philip Graham Ryken, editor.
 P&R Publishing, 2011. &#9963;
+- _The God We Worship: Adoring the One Who Pursues, Redeems, and Changes His People (Best of Philadelphia Conference on Reformed Theology)_, Johnathan Master, editor.
+P&R Publishing, 2016.
 - _Let Us Worship God: Why We Worship the Way We Do_, Derek W. H. Thomas.
 Ligonier Ministries, 2021. &#9963;
 - _Reformation Worship: Liturgies from the Past for the Present_, Jonathan Gibson and Mark Earngey.
 New Growth Press, 2018. &#9963;
 - _Reformed Worship: Worship that is According to Scripture_, Terry L. Johnson.
 Evangelical Press, 2014. &#9963;